cmoffroad/osm-guidelines/README.md

 # OSM Guidelines

-A set of decision trees to help mappers choose appropriate OSM tags and geometries.
+A set of guidelines to help mappers choose appropriate OSM tags and geometries.

 Based on [global](https://wiki.openstreetmap.org/wiki/Main_Page) and [Thailand](https://wiki.openstreetmap.org/wiki/WikiProject_Thailand) OSM wikis.
 Reviewed by members of the Thai OSM Community.